oaizab/Webserv/README.md

 ![Webserv Banner](doc/img/webserv-banner.png)

-Webserv is a lightweight and efficient web server written in C++.
-It provides a robust foundation for hosting web applications and serving static content.
-With its simplicity and performance, Webserv is suitable for a wide range of use cases.
+Webserv is a small and effective web server created in C++.
+It gives a strong base for hosting web applications and delivering fixed content.
+Because it is easy to use and works well, Webserv can be used for many different purposes.

 ## Features